Helping Our Communities' Most Vulnerable

-- WellSpan York Hospital’s Department of Dentistry provided dental treatment during more than 43,315 patient visits.
+- WellSpan York Hospital's Department of Dentistry provided dental treatment to 15,784 patients during more than 22,438 visits.

-In addition, WellSpan funds and provides a primary care physician to service as medical director for the City of York Bureau of Health.
+In addition, WellSpan funds and provides a primary care physician to serve as medical director for the City of York Bureau of Health.

 Access to care can be limited by financial challenges, insufficient health insurance or other barriers.
 To address these issues, WellSpan supports the following community resources:

 - As the lead partner in Healthy Community Network, WellSpan helps to provide thousands of uninsured and underinsured community members with access to care.
-Over the past year, the network assisted 2,221 members in need of care across the region.
+Over the past year, the network assisted nearly 6,000 members in need of care across the region.

-- Through the Prescription for Caring program, Healthy Community Network provided financial assistance for nearly 16,000 prescriptions, allowing individuals who lack sufficient health insurance or financial means to access the medications they need.
+- Through the Prescription for Caring program, Healthy Community Network provided financial assistance for nearly 15,000 prescriptions, so that individuals lacking sufficient health insurance or financial means could access the medications they need.

-- Family First Health Gettysburg Center, a federally qualified health center (FQHC) supported by WellSpan to provide services in Adams County, met patient care needs through 7,098 medical visits and 4,303 dental visits.
+- Family First Health Gettysburg Center, a federally qualified health center (FQHC) supported by WellSpan to provide services in Adams County, cares for about 3,700 patients annually.

-- Mission of Mercy operated a free mobile health and dental clinic for uninsured and underinsured residents of Adams County.
-During 2020, their Gettysburg clinic served 161 patients, dispensing more than 600 medications through 383 medical visits and 75 dental visits.
+- Mission of Mercy operates a free mobile health and dental clinic for uninsured and underinsured residents of Adams County.
+Their Gettysburg clinic serves about 200 patients each year.

-- Volunteers in Medicine, a medical clinic in Lebanon County, provided medical services, free medication and durable medical equipment without interruption during the last year, serving 1292 uninsured community members through 2,892 patient visits.
+- Volunteers in Medicine, a medical clinic in Lebanon County, provides medical services, free medication, and durable medical equipment to more than 2,000 uninsured community members.

-- The Dixon Foundation Health Center in Lebanon provided 2,690 medical visits to county residents.
-The Center aims to improve access to primary care, behavioral health and other essential health services.
+- The Dixon Foundation Health Center, operated by Family First Health in Lebanon, serves about 1,200 patients annually.
+The center aims to improve access to primary care, behavioral health and other essential health services.

-- Family First Health’s Hannah Penn Health Center, a partnership of WellSpan York Hospital, Family First Health and the City of York School District, received 2,404 acute and preventive visits from underserved adults and children.
+- The Hannah Penn Health Center, a partnership of WellSpan York Hospital, Family First Health and the City of York School District, conducts over 2,800 acute and preventive visits annually for underserved adults and children.

-- Katallasso Family Health Center, a faith-based non-profit health clinic in the City of York, served the needs of 936 uninsured.
-Underinsured patients across 1,961 visits.
+- Katallasso Family Health Center, a faith-based non-profit health clinic in the City of York, serves the needs of underinsured patients across 2,000 visits each year.